-Students are required to successfully complete at least one semester of U.S. History and at least one semester of Political Science to meet the Wisconsin graduation requirements.
+Students are required to successfully complete at least one semester of U.S. History and at least one semester of American Government to meet the Wisconsin graduation requirements.
+It is also a graduation requirement that students pass the Wisconsin Civics Exam which is taken during their American Government course.
 Students planning to further their education beyond high school are encouraged to complete four (4) credits of social science.